IshrakAdit/CareSync/README.md

 ### Microservices

 - **User Service** – Handles user registration, authentication, and profiles
-- **Hospital Service** – Manages general hospital information
+- **Data Service** – Manages and provides general hospital and doctor information
-- **Doctor Service** – Manages doctor profiles, specialties, and hospital mappings
+- **Location Service** – Manages and provides location information of users, hospitals or doctors
-- **Review Service** – Stores and retrieves user reviews and ratings
+- **Feedback Service** – Stores and retrieves user reviews and ratings
 - **Charity Service** – Connects users to our collaborator organization

 ---